SportsMonkie.com

 Why Women’s Sprinting Captivates the World

 A sprint race is over in ten or twenty seconds, with no place to hide a mistake.
 That rawness has produced some of the most memorable Olympic moments and fiercest rivalries in sport, and it keeps pulling in massive audiences every four years.
+It’s the same tension that makes the men’s list and its debates over the fastest man in the world so compelling, just run at a different clock.

 Frequently asked questions